RedHoudini/RedHoudini/README.md

-- 👋 Hi, I’m @RedHoudini
+- 👋 Hi, I’m @enyikingsley
-- 👀 I’m interested in Tech Stuff
+- 👀 I’m interested in Tech
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on projects that involve code
 - 📫 How to reach me ...enyikingsley3@gmail.com